Los Angeles Almanac Logo

 A mural at the Mary Vagle Nature Center in Fontana, California, depicting a long ago scene of a Gabrieleño settlement.
 Image may be subject to copyright.

-Today, the region around the Jurupa Oak is experiencing rapid growth and the undeveloped land upon which the tree lives now faces adjacent residential and commercial development.
-Any nearby construction, without a clear determination of its impact on the ecological system that sustains the tree, poses a high risk of killing this ancient witness that has survived for 13 millennia to be one of the oldest living things on our planet.
+Today, the region around the Jurupa Oak is experiencing rapid growth.
+The undeveloped land upon which the tree lives faces adjacent residential and commercial development.
+Any nearby construction, without a clear determination of its impact on the ecological system that sustains the tree, poses a high risk of killing one of the most ancient living things on the planet.

-The Gabrieleño people hope to draw the interest of the public and that of public officials to support the protection and preservation of the ancient Jurupa Oak, a tree that should be sacred to all of us.
+The Gabrieleño people hope to draw the interest of the public and public officials to support the protection and preservation of the ancient Jurupa Oak.
 Until it can be protected, its specific location is not revealed so as to try to prevent the risk of vandalism and souvenir hunters.

 Leaves of Quercus Palmeri, Palmer's Oak